Feedback Lunch: Learned Feedback Codes for Secure Communications: RD Feedback Wiretap Code Simulation Results

 \subsection{Noisy Feedback Effects}

-{The analytical linear codes WTC-SK and WTC-\gls{pb} with noisy feedback fail to achieve a positive secure communication rate, motivating the nonlinear learned WTC-Lightcode, which is more robust to feedback noise~\cite{kim2007gaussian}.
-Table~\ref{tab:noisyfb} considers a message length of $k=3$, with $\hat{L}_{\text{eve}}$ evaluated under equal forward ($\text{S}_{Y,f} = \text{S}_{Z,f}$) and feedback ($\text{S}_{Y,fb}= \text{S}_{Z,fb}$) SNRs.
+Codes that linearly encode the feedback into future transmissions, such as WTC-SK and WTC-PB, perform relatively poorly when the feedback is noisy, motivating the development of the nonlinear learned WTC-Lightcode, which is more robust to feedback noise.
+Table~\ref{tab:noisyfb} considers a message length of $k=3$, with $\hat{L}_{\text{eve}}$ evaluated under equal forward ($\mathrm{\bar{S}}_{Y,f} = \mathrm{\bar{S}}_{Z,f}$) and feedback ($\text{S}_{Y,fb}= \text{S}_{Z,fb}$) SNRs.
 We test both low and high SNR regimes, with and without random bits, where WTC-Lightcode maintains good BLER performance.
 We observe that noisier feedback channels increasingly disrupt the shared randomness between legitimate parties, leading to greater information leakage.
-Nevertheless, the legitimate parties still achieve a positive \gls{sag} even under noisy feedback.}
+However, the legitimate parties still achieve a positive SAG even under noisy feedback.